Instead of a price increase, the LAUNCH button has been removed.

 - In COAST mode this control becomes a Brake Simulation adjustment suitable for those cars that stop almost immediately even with no brakes applied.
-The idea is that though the trigger has been released, the power decreases at a rate set by this control.
-Once the controller is no longer feeding power the normal brakes will be applied at the rate you have set under BRAKE CONTROL as above.
-(For these cars this BRAKE will usually be set to minimum)
+The idea is that though the trigger has been released, the power fed to the motor decreases at a rate set by this control.
+Once the controller is no longer feeding power, the normal brakes will be applied at the rate you have set under BRAKE CONTROL as above.
+(For these cars the BRAKE will usually have be set to minimum)

 Sensitivity control: BLUE knob

 (Turn Clockwise to increase Sensitivity)